apereo/cas/docs/cas-server-documentation/authentication/QRCode-Authentication.md

 Support is enabled by including the following dependency in the WAR overlay:

-{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-qrlogin" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-qr-authentication" %}

 ## Actuator Endpoints